EdJoPaTo/website-stalker-example/work/frame/de-en-laptop12.md

 Ctrl + Alt + Create ⚡️
 ```

-### Help purchase computers for Hack Club students around the world. ###
+### Hack Club x Framework: Mission Complete ###

-Hack Club is an awesome 501(c)(3) nonprofit that helps tens of thousands of high schoolers code and build cool things.
-Despite creating seriously innovative projects, some Hack Club students are coding on old, barely-functioning computers—or in some cases, just their phones.
-Let’s change that.
+Thank you to your incredible support to help bring new laptops to Hack Club students around the world.

-When you pre-order a Framework Laptop 12, you can choose to donate $250 USD or more to Hack Club.
-Your donation goes into a pool that funds Framework Laptop 12 systems for Hack Club students around the world.
-To celebrate doing good and helping others, we’ll move your order into Batch 0—the earliest shipping batch for your configuration.
+Hack Club is a 501(c)(3) nonprofit that empowers high schoolers to code, build, and innovate.
+Through this program, your donations helped replace outdated and unreliable devices with Framework Laptop 12 systems, giving these students the tools they need to keep creating.

 [Learn more](/hacktheworld)